Diocese of Dresden–Meissen

-The Diocese of Dresden–Meissen (Dioecesis Dresdensis–Misnensis; Bistum Dresden–Meißen) is a diocese of Catholic Church in Germany with its seat in Dresden.
+The Diocese of Dresden–Meissen (Dioecesis Dresdensis–Misnensis; Bistum Dresden–Meißen) is a Latin Church diocese of Catholic Church in Germany with its seat in Dresden.
 It is suffragan to the Archdiocese of Berlin.

 Founded as the Bishopric of Meissen (Bistum Meißen) in 968, it was dissolved in 1539 during the Protestant Reformation.
 The diocese was reestablished in 1921 and renamed Dresden–Meissen in 1980.
 Today its central church is Dresden Cathedral, the former Catholic Church of the Court of Saxony Sanctissimae Trinitatis built from 1739 until 1755 under Elector Frederick Augustus II, and its patron saint is Benno of Meissen.